-Candidates for the diploma in Engineering must matriculate in following subjects: English; French; Algebra; Geometry; Chemistry Physics; History.
+Candidates for the diploma in Engineering must matriculate in the following subjects: Latin; English; French; Algebra; Geometry; Chemistry and Physics; History.

-Candidates with a Grade XII certificate from Nova Scotia may credited with the following subjects: Advanced Algebra, Plane Community, Plane Trigonometry, English I, French I or German II or II or Spanish I.
+Candidates with a Grade XII certificate from Nova Scotia may be credited with the following subjects: Advanced Algebra, Plane Geometry, Plane Trigonometry, English I, French I or German II or Latin II or Spanish I.

-The entrance requirements for B.Comm. and for Business Training same as those for B.A. or for B.Sc.
+The entrance requirements for B.Comm. and for Business Training are the same as those for B.A. or for B.Sc.

-Matriculation certificates of the First and Second Division of the Freshman Brunswick are accepted for admission to the Freshman
+Matriculation certificates of the First and Second Division of the Province of New Brunswick are accepted for admission to the Freshman Class.

-Cartificates of Junior Matriculation from the Board of Education

-Secondland admit to the Freshman Class.
+Certificates of Junior Matriculation from the Board of Education of Newfoundland admit to the Freshman Class.

-The sequence of the Courses in the tables on page 22 is subject
+The sequence of the Courses in the tables on page 22 is subject to adjustment.